 Why should a dog wear a harness?

-Although dog collars are standard staple for a dog, harnesses are an excellent addition when out dog walking.
+Although dog collars are a standard staple for a dog, harnesses are an excellent addition when out dog walking.
 Firstly they are more comfortable for a dog on a lead as it distributes the pressure on a wider surface area.
 This is particularly true for dogs who are pullers.

-When pulling on a collar, a dog can have throat injury – it also doesn’t tech the dog to reduce the pulling.
+When pulling on a collar, a dog can have throat injury – it also doesn’t teach the dog to reduce the pulling.
 With harnesses, especially no-pull harnesses, the pressure is better distributed.
 Harnesses are also much better for training and allow far more ability to guide a dog towards desired behaviours.